 Founded in 2002, the Temple is dedicated to the Maitreya Buddha (the Compassionate One).

 Tours are given in English, but you have to register ahead of time, and slots are limited.
-You should note that hats, shorts, and revealing clothes are not allowed in the Temple.

 Sultan Mosque

-Masjid Sultan, or Sultan Mosque, located on Arab street, is a classic example of Islamic and Malayan architecture.
+Masjid Sultan, or Sultan Mosque, located on Arab Street, is a classic example of Islamic and Malayan architecture.

 The mosque makes a beautiful background for a picture, and you can learn the history of the beginnings of Islam in Singapore, as well as attend Friday prayers, which are done in Malay.